julienisbet/stuff-to-do/README.md

 - [vscode typing test extension](https://marketplace.visualstudio.com/items?itemName=Jeusto.warm-up-typing-test) Practice typing within vscode
 - [typeracer](https://play.typeracer.com/) Race your friends!

-# 2. Variables and Data Types
+# 2.Variables and Data Types

 The building blocks of ALL our code.
 Here are some questions for you to research -- hint write some code to make sure you understand the answers.